-Before you start using the Control Chart, you should get to know how it works.
-The following questions and answers cover the key functionalities of the Control Chart:
+Before you start using the Control Chart, you should learn how it works.
+The following questions and answers cover the key functionalities of the Control Chart

-Cycle time is the time spent working on an issue typically, the time takenfrom when work begins on an issue to when work is completed, but it also includes any other time spent working on the issue.
-For example, if an issue is reopened, worked on, and completed again, then the time for this extra work is added to the cycle time.
+Cycle time is the time spent working on an issue.
+Typically, it's the time from when the work on an issue begins to when this work is completed.
+It also includes any other time spent working on the issue.
+For example, if an issue is reopened, worked on, and completed again, the time for this extra work is added to the cycle time.

-Lead time is similar to cycle time, but is the time taken from when an issue is logged (not when work begins) until work is completed on that issue.
+Lead time is similar to cycle time but is the time from when an issue is logged (not when work begins) until the work is completed.